 When Should I Apply for My Business Visa to Nigeria?

 For both the business visa and the visa on arrival, you should apply about 14 days prior to when you plan to depart for Nigeria.

 The business visa for Nigeria is intended for short business trips and allows Single Entry.
 Keep in mind that the Nigerian business visa allows a max stay of 30 days Per Entry.

 When Does This Visa Expire?

-The Nigerian business visa will expire 30 days after arrival.
+The Nigerian business visa will expire 14 days after issued.